OBOAcademy/obook/docs/reference/glossary-of-terms.md

 A means of measuring similarity between either pairs of ontology concepts, or between entities annotated using ontology concepts.
 There is a wide variety of different methods for calculating semantic similarity, for example [Jaccard Similarity](#Jaccard-Similarity) and [Information Content](#Information-Content) based measures.

 #### Jaccard Similarity
+A measures of the similarity between two sets of data to see which members are shared and distinct.

 #### Information Content
 A measure of how informative an ontology concept is; broader concepts are less informative as they encompass many things, whereas more specific concepts are more unique.
 This is usually measured as ``-log2(Pr(term))``.
 The method of calculating the probability varies, depending on which predicates are taken into account (for many ontologies, it makes sense to use part-of as well as is-a), and whether the probability is the probability of observing a descendant term, or of an entity annotated using that term.

 #### Anonymous Ancestor
+An accumulation of all of the superclasses from ancestors of a class.

 #### Materialised
+The process of calculating the implicit statements in an ontology - making inferred axioms explicit by asserting them.

 #### Application Ontology
 Usually refers to a [Project Ontology](#Project Ontology).